niplav/site/series_list.md

 [home](./index.md)
 -------------------

-*author: niplav, created: 2020-06-25, modified: 2020-06-25, language: english, status: in progress, importance: 1, confidence: log*
+*author: niplav, created: 2020-06-25, modified: 2020-06-30, language: english, status: in progress, importance: 1, confidence: log*

-> __.__
+> __Series I have watched since January 2018.__

 List of Series I have Watched
 ==============================

-These are the series I have watched since january 2018 (alphabetical order).
+These are the series I have watched since January 2018 (alphabetical order).
+I may not have finished with some of these yet.

 * [Altered Carbon](https://www.imdb.com/title/tt2261227/)
 * [Black Mirror](https://www.imdb.com/title/tt2085059/)